smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 - Use correlated `EXISTS` when only the existence of a qualifying row matters.
 - Use `NOT EXISTS` for non-existence, particularly when nullable values make `NOT IN` unsafe.
+- Use `CASE WHEN EXISTS` to return a value based on whether a matching row exists.
+- Use `HAVING EXISTS` to filter groups based on whether a qualifying row exists.
 - Use `IS [NOT] DISTINCT FROM` for null-safe scalar comparison on SQL Server 2022 or later.
 - Use explicit equality-and-`NULL` logic on earlier versions when portability and clarity matter.
 - Reserve the `INTERSECT` and `EXCEPT` scalar idioms for cases where their behavior is understood and justified.